Shmarya Yehuda Leib Medalia

-Shmarya Yehuda-Leib Medalia (Шмер-Лейб Янкелевич Медалье; 1872 – April 26, 1938) was the chief rabbi of Moscow between 1933 and 1938.
+Shmarya Yehuda-Leib Medalia (Shemaryahu Medalia, Шмер-Лейб Янкелевич Медалье; 1872 – April 26, 1938) was the Lubavitcher chief rabbi of Moscow between 1933 and 1938.
 He was sentenced to death and shot in 1938 during The Great Terror in the Soviet Union.

 Biography

-Shmarya Yehuda-Leib Yankelevich Medalia was born to a family of Lubavitcher Hasidim.
+Shmarya Yehuda-Leib Yankelevich Medalia was born in Kretinga to a family of Lubavitcher Hasidim.
 He was an alumnus of the original Slabodka yeshiva.
+He is described in the Yizkor book of Vitebsk as a popular and influential, musical and scholarly preacher of a sanguine disposition, but stern on matters of Yiddishkeit.
+He had six sons and five daughters, who all lived to adulthood, among whom were scholars, a rabbi, and a shochet.
+On one notable occasion he refused to start a Jewish prayer service unless stationed Bolshevik militiamen left, crying, "This is a desecration of Shabbos!"
+His son Hillel Medalie became chief rabbi of Antwerp.

 Between 1899 and 1903, he served as the rabbi of Tula, Russia; and between 1905 and 1917, in Vitebsk.
+After Tula he served in Krolevets.
 In 1910 he participated in the All-Russian Rabbinic Congress.
 In 1912, he took part in the Agudat Israel congress in Katowice, Poland.
+He was chosen to be one of seven leading rabbis of the Russian-Jewish rabbinical congress in 1917, and was the only one left in 1922.
 Between 1927 and 1931, he again served in Tula.
+In 1930 he left Vietbsk due to a tax dispute.
 In 1933, he received the appointment to serve as the rabbi of the Moscow Choral Synagogue.
-Rabbi Shmarya's son Hillel Medalie was Chief Rabbi of Antwerp.
+By 1933 the Russian government had already shut down the mikvahs and synagogues other than that one, which was under close surveillance.
+By 1938, Medalia had become the unofficial primary spiritual leader of the Jewish community in the Soviet Union.

+In 1938, while serving as chief rabbi in Moscow, he was convicted of collusion with German fascists, and of illegally promoting Jewish education.
+His son Moishe was also arrested.